Resources and Information for

 Guest Parking Passes

-If you would like to request a parking pass for a campus visitor, please complete and submit the following online form at least 48 hours in advance of the visit: www.csusm.edu/sociology/parking-permit-request.
+If you would like to request a parking pass for a campus visitor, please complete and submit the following online form at least 48 hours in advance of the visit: http://www.csusm.edu/sociology/docsimages/parkingpermitrequest.html.
 Parking passes will be available for your guest on the day of the campus visit at the Parking and Commuter Services office located in the Public Safety Building #63 (PSB).
 They are located on the corner of LaMoree and Campus View Drive (next to the SPRINTER station).
-If you wish, you may pick u the parking pass for your guest prior to the day of their visit -- just let us know you wish to do that.
+If you wish, you may pick the parking pass for your guest prior to the day of their visit -- just let us know you wish to do that when you submit the request.

 Conference Room Reservations

-If you would like to reserve a conference room, please submit the following online form, and we will notify you once the room has been reserved: www.csusm.edu/sociology/conference-room-request-form.
+If you would like to reserve a conference room, please submit the following online form, and we will notify you once the room has been reserved: http://www.csusm.edu/sociology/docsimages/conferenceroomreservation.html.
+Generally, it takes Events and Conference Services 3-4 days to approve a location otherwise you are not allowed to use the location, so please plan accordingly.

 There are two very important reasons why the proper travel paperwork should always be filed on your behalf before you travel on University business.
 The first reason is to ensure you are covered on the University's liability policy in case of an accident.
 The second reason is that the University will not reimburse you for your travel expenses if you take a business-related trip without informing them first.
 The main reason for this is that the University needs verification from the Department that the funds for your travel exist and are available fo your use.

 The form that needs to be filed for you before you travel is called the Travel Authorization Form (TAF) or more affectionately referred to as "the green form."
-In order for us to process a TAF for you, we will need you to submit the following online form at least two weeks before you travel domestically and 45 days before yu travel internationally: http://www.csusm.edu/socioogy/facultyresources/travel/travelform.html .
+In order for us to process a TAF for you, we will need you to submit the following online form at least 3-4 weeks before you travel domestically and 60 days before yu travel internationally: http://www.csusm.edu/socioogy/facultyresources/travel/travelform.html .

 3111 is the extension to dial in case of emergencies on campus.